 - image enhancement techniques

 - photographic / video comparison

-Grant Fredericks, a LEVA Certified Forensic Video Analyst and instructor said, “With an unprecedented growing number of video surveillance systems operating in operation in North America today, video is clearly the most prolific evidence collection resource available to law enforcement.
+Grant Fredericks, a LEVA Certified Forensic Video Analyst said, “With an unprecedented growing number of video surveillance systems operating in operation in North America today, video is clearly the most prolific evidence collection resource available to law enforcement.
 Many agencies now prioritize the video evidence for most serious criminal investigations, including case of police Use of Force.”
 He continued that with LEVA training combined with the implementation of new forensic video examination technologies, “the process of sifting through hours of surveillance footage will be far less overwhelming for investigators.”